 - Go private on Facebook.
 This is a simple step for all lawyers (and for anyone using Facebook, for that matter).
 Go to “Settings,”, then “Privacy,” and set all of the visibility options so that only “Friends” can see your profile.
 If you want to market your law firm on Facebook, set up a separate Facebook page—and be extra mindful of the information you’re sharing on it.

 - Only work with tools that prioritise data security.
 With Clio, for example, we’re audited daily by TrustedSite and we apply both in-transit and at-rest encryption using industry best practices (such as HTTPS and TLS).
 Our hosting facilities are audited annually for security certifications (such as SOC 2 and ISO27001), while we continuously monitor for potential vulnerabilities to ensure your data is always protected.

 - Use two-factor authentication.
 Using two-factor authentication to protect your online accounts is one of the most effective steps you can take to protect client information.
 Read about why it works and how to implement it in this list of mobile security tips (two-factor authentication is number four on the list).

 In short, you want to do everything you can to prevent unauthorized access to client information.
-As we head into 2018, that means a lot more than just closing the door each time you meet with clients.
+As we head into 2023, that means a lot more than just closing the door each time you meet with clients.

-Don’t get caught disclosing confidential information—even inadvertently.
-Watch our free recorded webinar, Client Confidentiality in the Digital Age, and know that your bases are covered.
+For more information on how to safeguard client confidentiality, check out our free recorded webinar, Client Confidentiality in the Digital Age, and know that your bases are covered.